WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

-Similarly, a RIPP client wishing to access the resources defined in this specification, against an authority (such as example.com) MUST use [@I-D.nottingham-rfc5785bis] with ripp as the well-known service, and use this to trigger the Oauth process.
-The result is the RIPP root URI for that authority.
+Similarly, a RIPP client wishing to access the resources defined in this specification, against an authority (such as example.com) MUST use [@I-D.nottingham-rfc5785bis] with ripp as the well-known service.
+The result is the
+RIPP root URI for that authority.

-## TG Retrieval
+## TG Discovery

-All clients MUST perform a GET query to the RIPP root API for an authority they wish to connect to.
+All clients MUST perform a GET query to the /providertgs on RIPP root API for an authority they wish to connect to.
 Origin servers MUST provide a resource at this URI.
-It MUST be constructed using the JSON syntax described in (#syntax), and MUST have one or more provider TG URI in the list.
+It MUST be constructed using the JSON syntax described in (#syntax), and MUST have one or more TG URI in the list.
 It is RECOMMENDED that the origin server specify that this document can be cached.

-If the client receives a document and there is only one provider TG URI, it uses this for subsequent outound calls to the provider.
+If the client receives a document and there is only one TG URI, it uses this for subsequent outound calls to the server.
 If there is more than one, the client SHOULD request user input if it has such a facility.
 If not, it SHOULD select the first.

-At the end of this process, the client will have a provider TG URI.
+At the end of this process, the client will have a TG URI.
+It MUST retrieve the value of this URI, and use it to process calls.

-## Consumer TG Registration
+## TG Construction

-If a consumer also needs to receive inbound calls, it MUST register a consumer TG.
-To do that, it MUST initiate an HTTPS PUT request towards /consumertg on the provider TG URI.
-This request MUST be authenticated by the origin server.
-The request MUST include a RIPP provisioning object in the body.
-This object is specified in Section (#syntax).

-The RIPP provisioning object MUST contain a consumer TG URI and a bearer token.
-The consumer TG URI MUST be unique for each distinct provider TG URI to which it is registered.
-This URI MUST support HTTP/3, and MUST implement the /advertisements, /calls, /events and /media resources and their associated behaviors.
-This URI MUST be reachable by the provider.
-The URI MUST utilize HTTPS, and SHOULD utilize a domain name for the authority component.
-It MAY utilize an IP address, in which case the TLS certificate presented MUST be self-signed.

-In addition, the RIPP consumer MUST mint a bearer token to be used by the RIPP provider when performing operations against the RIPP Trunk Client URI.
-The bearer token MAY be constructed in any way desired by the RIPP consumer.
-The token and URI SHOULD remain valid for at least one day, however, a security problem MAY cause them to be invalidated.
-The RIPP consumer MUST refresh the provisioning against the RIPP trunk at least one hour in advance of the expiration, in order to ensure no calls are delayed.
-The token MUST be unique for each unique provider TG.

-At this point, the RIPP trunk is provisioned.
-Both the RIPP provider and RIPP consumer have a RIPP trunk URI and an Authorization token to be used for placing calls in each direction.

-## Advertisement Exchange

-Prior to placing a call towards a TG, a client MUST have a valid advertisement for it.
-If it has none, it MUST perform a GET on the /advertisement resource on the provider TG URI.
-The origin server MUST return a RIPP advertisement object as defined in Section (#syntax).

-It is RECOMMENDED that the advertisement utilize HTTP caching.
-It is RECOMMENDED that it be valid for one month.

-Once established, either side MAY update the advertisement by sending an HTTP push to trigger its peer to fetch a fresh capability document.
-Due to race conditions, it is possible that the client may receive calls compliant to the old advertisement document for a brief interval.
-It MUST be prepared for this.

-Advertisements are bound to the TG, and are destroyed when the TG is destroyed.

-In general, an entity MUST declare a capability for any characteristic of a call which may result in the call being rejected.
-This requirement facilitates prevention of call failures, along with clear indications of why calls have failed when they do.
-For example, if a provider provisions a TG without support for G.729, but the consumer configures theirs to utilize this codec, this will be known as a misconfiguration immediately.
-This enables validation of TG misconfigurations in an automated fashion, without placing test calls or calling customer support.

-## Advertisement Format

-An advertisement is a set of parameters, each of which is a name-value pair.
-This specification defines several well-known names and establishes an IANA registry for future extensions.
-Every capability has a default, so that if no document is posted, or it is posted but a specific capability is not included, the capability for the peer is understood.

-The following parameters are general purpose configuration:
+When a server (either for the consumer or the provider) retrieves a GET aginst the a valid TG URI, it MUST return a document with a set of parameters.

+The document MUST contain an "outbound" element.
+The "origins" field specifies the permitted caller ID values which can be present in the passport used in a call setup towards this TG.
+If the server will reject a call due to policy around caller ID, it MUST include a value for this parameter.
+The default is "*" meaning the server will accept any calls.
+Similarly, the "destinations" field specifies the allowed targets for calls.
+The server MUST include this element if it will reject a call based on policy for a specific destination.
+The default is "*" meaning the TG will accept any calls.

+TODO: add details for max-concurrent-calls.

+In addition, the TG URI contains a set of configuration values.
+If absent, these take their default.
+The following are defined:

 * retry-backoff: In the event of a closure of the HTTP connection,